 Funded by GCRF

 PI: Penny Curtis/ Jill Thompson, University of Sheffield.
-Co-I: Dylan Yamada-Rice, RCA
+Co-I: Dylan Yamada-Rice

 This is a network project to explore the promotion of disaster resilience in children.
 It draws together academics from the UK, Fiji, Samoa and New Zealand.